 CANCELLATION: A cancellation means you won’t be having the wedding you were planning at all, ever.
-It means that you are canceling contracts with all your vendors and you most likely will lose your non-refundable deposit for work already completed.
+It means that you are cancelling contracts with all your vendors and you most likely will lose your non-refundable deposit for work already completed.

 When to Make the Call

 The majority of events and weddings taking place this summer have already made the decision to move forward with their 2021 weddings.
 Some of our couples and/or their guests reside outside of Canada and they have made the difficult decision to reschedule their weddings to 2022.

 For 2021, we are suggesting that couples a contingency plan with their vendors so that when they are ready to make a decision if the current restrictions or a form of the restrictions we see today are still in place.

 If you are reading through this and still feel overwhelmed please don’t hesitate to reach out to our team: firstname.lastname@example.org